Health and First Aid

-Rowville Secondary College’s Health Office is staffed by both a registered nurse and qualified first aid officers and is provided by the school during school hours so any illness or injury can be attended to during this time.
+Rowville Secondary College’s Health & First Aid Office is staffed by both a registered nurse and qualified first aid officers and is provided by the school during school hours.
+Any illness or injury can be attended to during this time.

 Health Office Procedures

 If your child is unwell before school, it is best for them to stay at home.
-Please call the school on 9755-4555 to record his/her absence.
+Please call the school attendance line, East Campus 9755 4515, West Campus 9755 4525 or record the absense in compass.

 Students are NOT PERMITTED to RING or TEXT their parents/guardians themselves OR leave the school without permission.
 If they are unwell, they are to attend the Health Office to be assessed by the nurse/first aid officers.